Skip to main content

 Key opportunities

 A successful strategy for Avonmouth will fully exploit its unique combination of location, port access and local expertise in the logistics, advanced engineering, energy and circular economy sectors.
 The vision for the future sustainable economic development of Avonmouth is premised on promotion of a “circular economy”.
 Bristol’s One City Plan to 2050 has identified Avonmouth as a zero waste ‘Circular Economy Zone’.
-Opportunities include:

 • The development of extensive areas of brown and greenfield sites to support the growth of key sectors including higher value manufacturing, assembly and engineering to build on existing strengths in north Bristol, including aerospace, electric vehicles, batteries, offshore wind, wave and tidal turbines and modular housing, as well as processing activities related to import/export via the Port.

-• Improvements to road, rail and cycle networks and public transport – making the area more accessible for the local and regional workforce
+• Improvements to road, rail and cycle networks and public transport – making the area more accessible for the local and regional workforce.

-• Investment in adult skills, employment pathways and SME workforce development, including a new skills academy in the area with a focus on logistics, green manufacturing/engineering, energy efficiency, renewable energy and ‘circular economy’ technologies
+• Investment in adult skills, employment pathways and SME workforce development, including a new skills academy in the area with a focus on logistics, green manufacturing/engineering, energy efficiency, renewable energy and ‘circular economy’ technologies.

 How does this translate into investment opportunities?